codery12321/ECE270/lab6/README.md

   - enable: Connected to 1'b1
   - out: Connected to ss0[6:0]

-The module instance must start with:  <br />
+The module instance must start with:
 `ssdec sd (...`

 Follow the development shown on pages 11–26 of lecture 2-H to build a seven-segment display decoder.
 This module has four data inputs and a 7-bit output.
 It configures the outputs so that a four bit binary value is displayed as a hexadecimal digit on a 7-segment display.
 The third port, enable, determines if any of the outputs are asserted.
 If enable is not asserted, the output should remain off.
 This is a convenient way to turn off the entire digit if needed. <br />